wtfleming/wtfleming.github.io/_posts/2014-05-24-clojure-beaglebone-part-1-install-java-leiningen.markdown

 - In part 1 of this series we see how to install Java and [Leiningen][leiningen] on a [BeagleBone][beaglebone].
 - In [part 2][part-2] we use the BeagleBone to blink an LED on a breadboard using [Clojure][clojure].
 - In [part 3][part-3] we will blink an LED using [ClojureScript][clojurescript].
+- In [part 4][part-4] we will read digital inputs via polling and interrupts.

 The [BeagleBone][beaglebone] is a small and low cost ($55) 1Ghz ARM board with 512Mb of RAM capable of running Linux.